 Here are ome photos taken from the restaurant we stopped at coming back from the park.
 The views were stunning.
 I don't remember the name of the restaurant, but there are so many good one on your way to Haleakalā National Park.:

 We balanced our stay out with few days at the Ritz Carlton on the west coast of Maui with a cute cottage in Haiku.
 One of the benefits of staying in the northern section of Maui is the price of lodging.
 Our cottage had wifi, a kitchen and was very comfortable.
 We only paid about $80/night.
 Many of the hotels in Southern Maui can be about ten times that amount.

-Thank you so much for visiting.
+Here is a photo of yous truly at Paia Beach.
+I'm dressed inappropriately in a dress because we were supposed to be going out to dinner: Thank you so much for visiting.
 Have you ever been to Northern Maui?
 If so, I would love to hear about your experiences!
 Take care and have a great week!